FREQUENTLY ASKED QUESTIONS

 Yes, its part and parcel of the whole experience and often one of the highlights of trips once the dopamine high of epic waves starts to recede.

-We allow for 2 beers per day as part of the trip provisions, if you want more than this (most people do) you need to order when you arrive and we will load them on board.
-Its pretty standard for everyone to buy an extra crate or so, which costs about US$35 for 24, cans.
+We provide 1 case of beer per day for your group as part of the trip provisions.
+If you want more than this (most people do) you will need to order when you arrive (and we will load them on board), or beers can be purchased by the case on the boat.
+Its pretty standard for everyone to buy an extra crate or so, before or during the trip.
 Also grab a bottle of your favourite spirit when you’re passing through duty free, as spirits are expensive and usually bad quality over here.

-First point of call is Eugene; he’s a lifeguard and has received medical training for most eventualities on-board/in water.
 We have a fully stocked medical kit that includes: local aesthetic, sutures, antibiotics, along with all the dressings and treatments for small cuts and scrapes.
 Please feel free to bring out your own, as more supplies are always welcome.
 If something more serious than cuts and scrapes happened we would either return to port or if it’s really serious get the person airlifted out.
-This is why we insist on medical insurance with medevac cover and ask you to keep this in mind when you’re out in the water or messing around on-board.
+This is why we insist on medical insurance with medevac cover and ask you to keep this in mind when you’re out in the water or messing around onboard.

 Yes we have a satellite phone; we only use this for emergencies.
 We can provide this number when booking in case family need to contact you urgently but we stress its an emergency number only.